 Los Patrones Parkway is currently under construction by Rancho Mission Viejo as a four-lane transportation corridor that extends from Cow Camp Road to Oso Parkway.
 Los Patrones Parkway will terminate at Oso Parkway via a northbound off ramp and a southbound on ramp.
 The Oso Parkway Bridge project includes constructing the roadway to connect the north end of Los Patrones Parkway to the 241 Toll Road under the bridge structure.

-Construction is anticipated to begin mid-July 2018 and last approximately two years.
+Construction began in August 2018 and is expected to last approximately two years.
 Construction work is scheduled weekdays, 7 a.m. to 5 p.m. with limited night work.
 Two lanes will remain open on Oso Parkway at all times.
-Separate weekend work will take place on State Route 241 to remove toll booths, requiring drivers to use Antonio Parkway or alternate routes to access Oso Parkway.
+Separate weekend work in early September 2018 will require closing the on- and off-ramps at Oso Parkway to the 241 Toll Road to reconfigure toll equipment, repave and restripe the roadway.
+This weekend closure will also require drivers to use Antonio Parkway or alternate routes to access Oso Parkway.